In the U.S., PEX tubing will bear several of these marks:

 NSF-61.
 This mark indicates that the pipe meets NSF/ANSI Standard 61 for health requirements.

 NSF pw.
 This mark indicates that the pipe meets both NSF-61 as well as NSF/ANSI Standard 14 for performance, strength and quality control.

 NSF rfh.
 This mark indicates that the pipe only meets standards for radiant floor heating.

 ASTM F876 and F877.
-These marks indicate that the product meets requirements for dimensions and ability to withstand pressure and temperature.
+These marks indicate that the product meets the requirements for dimensions and the ability to withstand pressure and temperature.

 CSA B137-Series 5.
 This is the Canadian equivalent of the above U.S. standards.

 CTS-OD.
 Copper Tubing Size, Outside Diameter Controlled.
 This means that the PEX tubing’s outside diameter is manufactured to be the same as the outside diameter of the same size copper tube.